Where Am I On My Yoga Journey

 High Intensity: These classes are designed for those with a solid understanding of basic yoga postures who are comfortable exploring more challenging poses.
 Recommended for those that have a regular asana practice and are established in the practice of connecting breath with movement.

 All levels: These classes are for everyone, including beginners.
 They offer modifications so that you are able to customize your practice to fit your specific needs, including level of intensity.
 Note: some classes list “all levels” with the general intensity to expect and may be adapted.

 We believe yoga asana practice is form of self-love.
 In all classes the practice of unconditional love and acceptance of one’s self is encouraged.
 A steady yoga practice assists with letting go of depression, anxiety, stress, and a host of other things that do not serve the body-mind-spirit.
 This studio creates a safe, honest space for all body types to come and explore their relationship with the physical and emotional body and how these bodies are nourished.
-Any class may be taken at your own pace, resting when needed.
+Any class may be taken at your own pace.